Fungal Infections Treatment Athens

 Fungal infections result from an overgrowth of fungus on the skin.
-Fungal infections can occur on any part of the body and can present with various symptoms depending on the body location where the infection is present.
+These lesions can occur on any part of the body and can present with various symptoms depending on the body location where the infection is present.

 One type of fungal infection is referred to as ringworm.
 Ringworm is not caused by a worm, but by a fungus.
 Ringworm received its name because of its characteristic appearance on the skin as a ring.
 Another name for ringworm is tinea corporis if it occurs on the body or tinea capitis if it occurs on the scalp.

 Symptoms of these types of fungal infections include itchy, red patches, often with well-defined, scaly edges.
 Other types of fungal infections include tinea pedis (athlete’s foot) and onychomycosis (toenail or fingernail fungus).
 Yellowing, darkening, or thickening of the nail often characterize onychomycosis.

 Many treatments exist for fungal infections, varying from topical antifungal creams or solutions to oral antifungal medications.
 Your provider at Georgia Skin Cancer & Aesthetic Dermatology can identify a fungal infection, usually by the appearance of an infection and appropriately assign the most effective treatment, depending on the type.